mithray/cligen/README.md

-# Behavior Driven Development CLI Generator
+# CLI Generator

 ## Introduction

-Given a yaml file defining commands with a particular syntax, generates a cli program.
+Generates a cli api from a configuration file at run time, allowing you to write a cli program declaratively.

 ## Contents